newchuyalong/libgdx-learning/Universal-Tween-Engine.md

 1. Download the Universal Tween Engine from here: [Universal Tween Engine](https://code.google.com/p/java-universal-tween-engine/downloads/list)
 2. In the root of your project directory create a new directory called 'libs'
-3. Extract the Universal Tween Engine zip file to the directory that you just created: &lt;my-project-dir&gt;/libs
+3. Extract the Universal Tween Engine zip file to the directory that you just created
-4. Open up the build.gradle file located in the root of your project directory in either a text editor or your IDE
+4. Open up the build.gradle file located in the root of your project directory in a text editor or your IDE
   * Locate the section marked **project(":core")**
   * In the **dependencies** section add the following line:
   ```